UEA-Irta/UAV-biophysical-extraction/README.md

 1. **Grid Generation**: Generates a grid for each individual tree, enabling a detailed analysis of tree-specific attributes.
 2. **Mask Creation**: Generates masks for different crop types, soil, or canopy cover using RGB or multispectral or height images.
 It can process both height and multispectral data simultaneously.
-3. **Zonal Statistics**: Extracts data from the generated grids by using multispectral images, height, and temperature data to derive structural traits, vegetation indices (VIs), and temperature-related traits.
+3. **Zonal Statistics**: Extracts data from the generated grids by using multispectral, height, and temperature images to derive structural traits, vegetation indices (VIs), and temperature-related traits.

 The extracted data includes: